Trauma (intimate partner violence, racism, historical, abuse, etc..)

 I was initially drawn to cognitive psychology because I was curious about the relationship between our physical well-being and our emotional well-being.
 Through my 6 years studying cognitive psychology and over 8 years of experience in research I have developed a strong foundation in biology, neuroscience, affective science, and cognition.
 But something was missing.
 Topically, I loved learning about the mind-body-heart connection however, I was left with a thirst of wanting to know how to apply this in a way that takes in account power, privilege, and oppression because the human experience (and biological one) is situated in a very complex social-cultural structure.
 Growing up as a South Asian Woman in mostly white-dominated spaces, I knew from lived experience that how we experience society impacts our well-being as much as our biology, and most importantly there is a relationship between the two.
 In my experience, much of psychology was devoid of discussions of power, privilege, and oppression.
 We also place a high premium one being "objective" or value neutral in our research however as humans I believe it is almost impossible to do.
 I needed a space where I could integrate the micro-level work of looking at cognition, emotions, biology as well as the social, cultural, and political features that surround our experience.
 Luckily, I found Social Work as a field that is explicitly NOT value neutral and highlights social justice, diversity, and equity.
 However, I learned that although we highlight these values, how they are embodied and held accountable is not consistent.
 There is definitely work to be done.

-I have spent the last 2-3 years focusing on environmental justice and anti-racism efforts.
-Most recently I am working as chair of the Diversity, Equity, and Transformation Committee I created for the California Society for Clinical Social Workers and developing a zine about the climate crisis and what social workers should know with colleagues.
+I have spent the last 3-4 years focusing on environmental justice and anti-racism efforts by engaging in advocacy and providing trainings.
 I'm also proud to work as a mental health counselor at Mira Costa College with a diverse, equity-minded staff, and excellent clinical training centered around cultural humility, trauma-informed, and humanistic approaches.

 From this, you can probably glean that social justice principles and practices are central tenants to any and everything that I do.
 I believe how we do our work is just as important as the work we do.
 If you are interested in learning more about me, my services, and experience please reach out.